emaforlin/emaForlin/README.md

 # Hello 👋
-My name is Emanuel Forlin, I'm from Argentina and I'm a want to work as an SRE.
+My name is Emanuel Forlin, I'm from Argentina.

+My dream is work as an SRE.

-* I'm currently not working on any company, but I'm ready to be hired.
+Currently not working on any company, but I'm ready to be hired.

 # Skills